influxdata/chronograf/docs/auth.md

 Set a [JWT](https://tools.ietf.org/html/rfc7519) signature to a random string.
 This is needed for all OAuth2 providers that you choose to configure. *Keep this random string around!*

 You'll need it each time you start a chronograf server because it is used to verify user authorization.
 If you are running multiple chronograf servers in an HA configuration set the `TOKEN_SECRET` on each to allow users to stay logged in.
+If you want to log all users out every time the server restarts, change the value of `TOKEN_SECRET` to a different value on each restart.

 ```sh
 export TOKEN_SECRET=supersupersecret